cvillecsteele/mithras/website/core_tag.md

  > * [aws.tags.create](#create)

- This API allows resource handlers to manipulate DNS records in Route53.
+ This API allows resource handlers to manipulate tags on AWS resources.

  ## AWS.TAGS.CREATE
  <a name="create"></a>